We All Belong Documentary

-The documentary We All Belong is now available on DVD as part of an Inclusion Awareness Pack.
+The short documentary We All Belong is now available to the public as a free resource on YouTube.

-We All Belong is a documentary film exploring the issue of classroom segregation, profiling real parents and the dreams and fears they share.
-This film is a frank discussion of civil, human and educational rights and offers a window into the struggle families face to achieve inclusion for their children.
+We All Belong is a documentary film exploring the issues of belonging and diversity in our classrooms.
+It profiles real parents and the dreams and fears they share.
+This film is a frank discussion of civil, human, and educational rights and offers a window into best practices and the struggle families face to achieve inclusion for their children.
 The film also examines the Kindergarten Inclusion Cohort, a parent-driven program created by NWDSA that empowers families to be active, informed partners on their children’s educational journey.
 We All Belong is ideal viewing for educators, parents and policy makers.
 The questions raised in this film could create answers that lead to more diverse classrooms and create success for all learners.

 Featuring interviews with NWDSA Executive Director Angela Jarvis-Holland, Kindergarten Cohort Coordinator Alicia Delashmutt, NWDSA President Steve Holland, President of National Disability Rights Network Michael Bailey, Speaker and Self-Advocate Eleanor Bailey, and parents of the Kindergarten Inclusion Cohort.